stroobandt/lua-filters/math2svg/README.md

 ### Key value `math2svg_path`
-This key value is required when, on your system, the full path to the `tex2svg` executable of the `mathjax-node-cli` package differs from the default `'/usr/local/bin/tex2svg'` This is certainly the case on Windows systems.
+This string key value is required when, on your system, the full path to the `tex2svg` executable of the `mathjax-node-cli` package differs from the default `'/usr/local/bin/tex2svg'` This is certainly the case on Windows systems.